masasidan/Triggered/README.md

 By pressing different keybinds you can toggle on/off different modules and enjoy the cheat.

 ## **Common Asked Questions**
+### *The box ESP isn't working properly, why does it happen and how do I fix that?*
+This may happen because you didn't update the offsets or because you're running CS:GO as fullscreen.
+Please make sure the offsets you use are updated and you run CS:GO on windowed mode.

 ### *For what reasons have you built this for?*
 The only reason I've created this project is for educational purposes.